sunny-zuo/ctf-writeups/README.md

 # CTF Writeups

-Collection of my various CTF writeups
+Collection of my various CTF writeups.
+These writeups can also be found [on my website](https://sunnyzuo.com/ctf-writeups/).
+The majority of these writeups will be web challenges, as I prefer to focus on those.

 ## CTFs